tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: additional fixes:
 			- TBD: make inventory description text rare (20%?)
 			- TBD: improve item listings for 'i' and 'x' (use a and an for single items)
-			- TBD: for 'i' and 'x', ensure that protable container contents are listed with port con
+			- TBD: for 'i' and 'x', ensure that portable container contents are listed with port con
 			- TBD: should obj.full_name be de-captialized?
 			- TBD: clean up cleesh static_gbl, clean-up game_static_gbl
 		- TBD: minor features:
 			- TBD: implement 'jump' (jump on drawbridge in Entrance = go over side ?)

+- TBD: git merge

-		- TBD: major fixes [maybe separate git merges?]
+*** major updates in separate git merges ***
 - TBD: implement full set of cardinal directions + u & d (?)
 - TBD: turn lantern into actual light (?)
 	- IDEA: once an item, perhaps Landtern should be found on shelf (it's from Willy after all)
 	- IDEA: see thoughts on light in to-do notes below
-- TBD: git merge
+- TBD: major interpreter update!

 *** misc someday / maybe fixes ***